nikrays/zapret2/docs/manual.en.md

 mss, winsize, and scale are transmitted from one side of the connection to the other so that each side knows the acceptable parameters of its peer.
 When using these fields, it is critical not to confuse the sides.
-If you need to know what packet size can be sent, you must look at the opposite side—what it is capable of receiving.
+If you need to know what packet size can be sent, you must look at the opposite side - what it is capable of receiving.
 The mss is duplicated in the `desync.tcp_mss` field regardless of whether conntrack is present.
 The value there is already calculated for use in determining the size of the packet to be sent.
-If conntrack is unavailable or if mss was not negotiated by the parties, a default value is set—DEFAULT_MSS (1220).
+If conntrack is unavailable or if mss was not negotiated by the parties, a default value is set - DEFAULT_MSS (1220).

 When working with sequences, you must account for their 32-bit unsigned nature.
 If you add 100 to 4,294,967,280 (0xFFFFFFF0), the result will not be 4,294,967,380 (0x100000054), but 84 (0x54).
 If you add these numbers in Lua, you will get 4,294,967,380 because Lua represents numbers with more than 32 bits of precision and uses signed values.
 For sequence operations and comparisons, it is recommended to use the C functions `u32add` and `bitand`.
 For example, the expression `0==bitand(u32add(seq1, -seq2), 0x80000000)` is equivalent to `seq1 >= seq2`.
-However, the latter simple comparison will not work correctly, whereas the former will—provided that `seq1` has not drifted from `seq2` by more than 2 GB.
+However, the latter simple comparison will not work correctly, whereas the former will-provided that `seq1` has not drifted from `seq2` by more than 2 GB.
 It is impossible to track anything beyond that using sequences.
 Always keep in mind that when transferring large volumes of data, sequences cannot serve as a counter.
 The `p*counter` fields are 64-bit counters, so they do not suffer from this issue.